seiyria/soa-autofarm/README.md

 * Farm a particular mission (`--farm-everything=1 --specific-event=X`) - start at the mission list for that particular event list and use `--specific-mission`
 * Farm missions (`--farm-missions=1`) - start at the Bridge
 * Farm a particular story mission - not yet possible, but not likely to be necessary
+* Farm a particular event mission in single player (`--farm-single --single-event=X --single-mission-Y`) - start at the Bridge

 ### Hosting Missions